Netatalk/netatalk/doc/manpages/man8/afpd.8.md

 SIGINT

 > Sending a *SIGINT* to a child **afpd** enables *max_debug* logging for this process.
-The log is sent to the file */tmp/afpd.PID.XXXXXX*.
+The log is sent to the file *afpd.PID.XXXXXX* in the system tmp directory.
 Sending another *SIGINT* will revert to the original log settings.

 SIGUSR1